Skip to Content

 While FL is a no-fault divorce state, some aggravating factors could affect property division.
 For example, if one spouse was unfaithful and spent a significant amount of money on the affair, the judge may take it into account.

-Child Custody
+Navigating Child Custody in Divorce

 Child custody is one of the most emotional and potentially complicated elements of a divorce.
-During this part of the divorce, parents must provide a parenting time agreement that enables both parents to have roughly equal visitation with their children.
+During this part of the process, parents must provide a parenting time agreement that enables both parents to have roughly equal visitation with their children.
 In some cases, the court may only award custody to one spouse.

 Factors that may impact child custody include: